 Kurta salwar or shalwar kameez are not usually classified as suits or ensembles.
 A kameez is a garment designed to cover the body from the shoulders to the knee, although in some cases this garment may be slightly shorter.
 It is usually classified as a dress under heading codes 6104 or 6204 as appropriate.
 A shalwar is a garment designed to cover the lower part of the body and is usually classified as trousers under heading codes 6104 or 6204 as appropriate.

 A dupatta is a scarf or shawl, often worn with this outfit.
-It can be classified as an accessory to the dress, as long as it is made of the same fabric and matching in colour and design.
+It can be classified as an accessory to the dress, as long as it is made of the same fabric and matching in color and design.
 When imported separately, it should be classified under heading code 6117 or heading code 6214 as appropriate.

 Lehengha or ghagra suits may be classified as ensembles if they meet the criteria.
 Please see specific issues with ensembles for more details.
 If it does not meet the criteria for an ensemble then the garments would be classified separately.
 This outfit is made up of an upper garment, which is normally a jacket (classified under heading codes 6104 or 6204) and a skirt (classified under heading codes 6104 or 6204).